cloudflare/cloudflare-docs/content/ssl/ssl-for-saas/reference/worker-as-origin.md

 ---
-order:
 pcx-content-type: how-to
+title: Using a Worker as your origin
+weight: 0
 ---

 # Using a Worker as your origin

-If you are building your application on [Cloudflare Workers](https://developers.cloudflare.com/workers), you can use a Worker as the origin for your SaaS zone (also known as your fallback origin).
+If you are building your application on [Cloudflare Workers](/workers), you can use a Worker as the origin for your SaaS zone (also known as your fallback origin).

-1. In your SaaS zone, [create and set a fallback origin](/ssl-for-saas/getting-started#step-1--create-fallback-origin-and-cname-target), but use a "fake" proxied DNS record.
+1. In your SaaS zone, [create and set a fallback origin](/ssl/ssl-for-saas/getting-started/#step-1--create-fallback-origin-and-cname-target), but use a "fake" proxied DNS record.

     *   **Example**:  `service.example.com AAAA 100::`